aarsri/reading-group/multiview-sr.md

 ### Let's see the receipts...
 * Evaluation is done on the XTREME benchmark for zero-shot cross-lingual transfer from English to other languages.
   * XTREME has a lot of tasks including text classification, structured prediction, sentence retrieval, and cross-lingual question answering.
+* mBERT (BPE) and XLM-Roberta (ULM) are both tested.
+The subword regularization (SR) method used depends on the model (BPE-dropout for mBERT, ULM-sample for XLM-Roberta).
+* Hyperparameters (including BPE-dropout probability, ULM-sampling temperature) are mostly set based on performance on English NER.
+An exception is changing softmax temperature for QA tasks.

 ### Conclusion